-The Company obtains short-term borrowings primarily through bank call loans with commercial banks.
+The Company obtains short-term borrowings primarily through bank call loans.
 Bank call loans are generally payable on demand and bear interest at various rates.
-As of June 30, 2020, the Company's bank call loans outstanding balance was \$13.0 million.
-Such loans were collateralized by firm's securities with market values of approximately \$17.0 million.
+As of December 31, 2020, the outstanding balance of bank call loans was \$82.0 million.
+Such loans were collateralized by the Firm's securities and customer securities with market values of approximately \$63.7 million and \$28.4 million, respectively, with commercial banks.

-As of June 30, 2020, the Company had approximately \$1.2 billion of customer securities under customer margin loans that are available to be pledged, of which the Company has re-pledged approximately \$178.1 million under securities loan agreements.
+As of December 31, 2020, the Company had approximately \$1.5 billion of customer securities under customer margin loans that are available to be pledged, of which the Company has re-pledged approximately \$208.0 million under securities loan agreements.

-As of June 30, 2020, the Company had pledged \$364.0 million of customer securities directly with the Options Clearing Corporation to secure obligations and margin requirements under option contracts written by customers.
+As of December 31, 2020, the Company had pledged \$377.9 million of customer securities directly with the Options Clearing Corporation to secure obligations and margin requirements under option contracts written by customers.

-As of June 30, 2020, the Company had no outstanding letters of credit.
+As of December 31, 2020, the Company had no outstanding letters of credit.